thecrypticace/sqlia/readme.md

 ### Starting Sqlia
 `./bin/sqlia start mysql`

-You may provide an different port number than the default of 3344:
+You may provide a different port number than the default of 3344:
 `./bin/sqlia start mysql --port=3366`

 You may also provide a different username (default: `sqlia`) and password (default: `sqlia`) to use for the database user: